 - Powerful pressure washers with too much PSI will damage concrete when power washing.
 Most residential driveways require no more than 3000 to 3500 PSI for proper and thorough concrete washing.
-Heavy-duty commercial pressure washers and other power washing equipment is too strong for the average residential driveway!
+Heavy-duty commercial pressure washers and other power washing equipment are too strong for the average residential driveway!

-- Many pressure washing detergents are designed for a particular surface and type of stain.
+- Many pressure-washing detergents are designed for a particular surface and type of stain.
 Avoid using a detergent meant for rust on a motor oil stain or one meant for cleaning graffiti and other difficult stains on painted concrete.
-Harsh detergents or those meant for different surfaces often damage the surface of a concrete driveway.
+Harsh detergents, or those meant for different surfaces, often damage the surface of a concrete driveway.

-- Power washing wands should be held at an angle, to help loosen dirt and grime and avoid boring a hole into a concrete surface!
-Never hold your pressure washing wand directly over concrete or other such surfaces, to avoid applying too much pressure to the area being cleaned.
+- Power washing wands should be held at an angle to help loosen dirt and grime and avoid boring a hole into a concrete surface!
+Never hold your pressure washing wand directly over concrete or other such surfaces to avoid applying too much pressure to the area being cleaned.

 Should You Power Wash Your Driveway?

 Since you can damage a driveway by pressure washing, you might then wonder if you should power wash your driveway at all!
-The simple answer is yes, there are many reasons why you should schedule regular sidewalk and driveway pressure washing, as well as regular exterior house cleaning, professional gutter cleaning, and roof washing.
+The simple answer is yes.
+There are many reasons why you should schedule regular sidewalk and driveway pressure washing, as well as regular exterior house cleaning, professional gutter cleaning, and roof washing.
 Note a few of those reasons here:

-- Motor oil and automotive fluids especially are extremely corrosive and break down concrete, leading to chips, cracks, and surface spalling, as said.
+- Motor oil and automotive fluids, especially, are extremely corrosive and break down concrete, leading to chips, cracks, and surface spalling, as said.
 Lawn care chemicals and fertilizers are also very corrosive to concrete driveways, sidewalks, and patio pavers.
 A garden hose is not sufficient for cleaning these products thoroughly!

-- Sand, silt, and other gritty debris settle into the pits and pores of concrete, etching away at the material and causing it to break down.
+- Sand, silt, and other gritty debris settle into the pits and pores of the concrete, etching away at the material and causing it to break down.

-- Mold, mildew, algae, moss, and other biological materials work their way into the pits and pores of concrete and then grow and spread, causing the material to crack and break down.
-Plain water is not sufficient for killing these contaminants but power washing equipment and proper detergents will clean them from crevices in concrete, patio stones, asphalt, and the like.
+- Mold, mildew, algae, moss, and other biological materials work their way into the pits and pores of the concrete and then grow and spread, causing the material to crack and break down.
+Plain water is not sufficient for killing these contaminants, but power washing equipment and proper detergents will clean them from crevices in concrete, patio stones, asphalt, and the like.

 Note, too, that power washing a driveway restores its color and appearance.
-You might assume that the paint or stain of your driveway has faded or that your property’s patio pavers are old and weathered when they really just need a professional pressure washing!
+You might assume that the paint or stain of your driveway has faded or that your property’s patio pavers are old and weathered when they really just need professional pressure washing!